cambridgehackers/dmac/doc/source/dmaclasses.rst

       Returns an object identifier for the object to pass to DMA controller (via :cpp:member:`DmaChannel::read` or
-      :cpp:member:`DmaChannel::write`) and sends the address translation
+      :cpp:member:`DmaChannel::transferFromFpga`) and sends the address translation
       table to the FPGA's MMU.
 Up to 32 objects may be mapped at one time.